balupton/notes/travel.md

     - Consider going to a helmet shop and getting a proper helmet with chin protection and a visor.
 They will be between $10-25USD.
 If the particular store doesn't have a helmet in your size (say for the ladies and other people with smaller heads), then just shop around.
 Ask a local if they know anywhere, or ask what they call motorbike helmet stores, and search google maps.
 Also keep a lookout for them, as most businesses are not on any map service in Asia.

     - If you are first driving a motorbike/scooter in Asia.
-It takes about 4 hours to learn the mechanics of it (go around in an 8 circle until you can do it perfectly, with mirrors and indicators, clockwise and anticlockwise - plus practice braking by imagining obstacle surprises, you will need to emergency break a lot, and you need to learn how to break without thrusting your acceleration), and about 3 days to feel confidence, and about 2 weeks to feel comfortable, and about 2 months to stop making mistakes.
+It takes about 4 hours to learn the mechanics of it (go around in an 8 circle until you can do it perfectly, with mirrors and indicators, clockwise and anticlockwise - plus practice braking by imagining obstacle surprises, you need to learn how to break without thrusting your acceleration.), and about 3 days to feel confidence, and about 2 weeks to feel comfortable, and about 2 months to stop making mistakes.
 However, do not confuse your technical ability of the bike's mechanics, with your ability of assimilation within the driving ecosystem - they are not correlated, and the latter takes months to develop.
-As such, foreigner get into accidents as they quickly become experienced with the bike, drive well, feel confident, then crash horrifically when something unexpected happens due to their inexperience.
+As such, foreigners get into accidents as they quickly become experienced with the bike, drive well, feel confident, then crash horrifically when something unexpected happens due to their inexperience.
 Unexpected things happen all the time, and often for insensible reasons.
 A local will decide to stop immediately in the far left lane, then swerve to do a right turn, without any conception of surroundings.
 Or you could be driving down a major laneway at 60km/h only to discover you just zoomed through an unmarked intersection with another laneway were people were also driving 60km/h.
 Or a dog or tree branch or bird or moth or person or car door, or whatever could hit you.
 Etc etc. As such, get a motorbike license in your home country.
-In Australia it'll be about $500-750AUD all up over say 3 months.
-But you will learn defensive driving, which practice will save your life multiple times, as with motorbikes any signficant accident means signficant injury / death.
+In Australia, it'll be about $500-750AUD all up over say 3 months.
+But you will learn defensive driving, which practice will save your life multiple times, as with motorbikes any significant accident means significant injury/death.
 Plus, it also means if you get an international driving license of your home country's driving license, then you can drive legally in recognised countries, and thus avoid fines (if you don't have an international driving license that is recognised on you, with your passport, or a local driving license, then you are driving illegally, and will get fined at some point).

 - If you find a business you like, add it to Google Maps.
 I would suggest adding to Apple Maps, but their process for adding things is too inconvenient to bother.
 The extra traffic a Google Maps addition will give them, can save their business and help put their son through school and university.
 True story.

 - If you are doing a flight longer than 8 hours.
-Wear a facial mask as soon as you sit down in the aeroplane - although inform the flight attendents that you are doing so to help prevent yourself from getting sick - as otherwise you will get some questioning.
+Wear a facial mask as soon as you sit down in the aeroplane - although inform the flight attendants that you are doing so to help prevent yourself from getting sick - as otherwise, you will get some questioning.
 In all, I've found this helps me not get sick, as well as offer extra room as your seat neighbours don't really want to be bumping elbows with someone wearing a mask.
-Also drink a lot of water, hydration is also very important to make sure you don't get sick.
+Also, drink a lot of water, hydration is also very important to make sure you don't get sick.

     - Most budget airlines do not serve free water.
 However, they do serve free ice and free hot water.
 I'll let you figure out the rest.